BoddepallyVenkatesh06/Qtrip-Static/README.md

-# Qtip Static Website
+# Qtrip Static Website

 This is a simple static website project built using Qtip.

 ## Overview

-Qtip is a lightweight static website generator that simplifies the process of creating and deploying static websites.
+Qtrip is a lightweight static website generator that simplifies the process of creating and deploying static websites.
 This project serves as a basic template for building your own static website using Qtip.

 ## Features